AndrewHamel111/raylib-minesweeper/README.md

 ![Screenshot_11](https://user-images.githubusercontent.com/46793311/179877569-17f5a47a-bc34-45ff-b71b-28e10c88b25c.png)

 # Building and Playing
-If you really wanted to try it out, you can follow my instructions in [this video](https://www.youtube.com/watch?v=-F6THkPkF2I&t=1307s) to get setup with raylib and compile the game for yourself, though there are much better versions of minesweeper online for you to play.
+If you really wanted to try it out, you can follow my instructions in [this video](https://www.youtube.com/watch?v=-F6THkPkF2I&t=1307s) to get setup with raylib and compile the game for yourself.
+If you don't need to edit the code, there's an online-hosted version [on my website here](https://andrewhamel.ca/games/minesweeper/), though there are much better versions of minesweeper online for you to play.